Custom Item Textures¶

 Type of texture replacement.

 Simple item texture replacement.
-Applies to items in GUI, held in hand, and in the world.
-If multiple properties files match the same item, only the first is used (sorted by weight, then by file name).
+It applies to items in the GUI, held in hand, and in the world.
+If multiple CIT rules match the same item, only the first is used (sorted by weight, then by file name).

 Past 1.12, this no longer works.